Tutorial 4 - Modify Material Parameters

 Summary

 In this tutorial, we explored how to modify material parameters in BattMo.
 We first explored the material parameter structure.
 Then we modified the effective particle radius and simulated its affect on the cell discharge curve.
-Finally we swapped out the NMC active material for a LFP material and simulated the new performance of the cell.
+Finally we swapped out the NMC active material for a LFP material and simulated the new performance of the cell, we saw that the LFP-graphite cell has reduced capacity compared to the NMC cell.